 Tiger Anatomy model 1/6th scale - flesh & superficial muscle

-At 1/6th scale this model represents the average size tiger at approximately 10 ft long .
+At 1/6th scale the tiger écorché is one of seven models in the "Big Cats anatomy écorché" series, it represents the average size tiger at approximately 10 ft long .
 You may set different scale as you see fit.
 For example, if at 1/9th scale, it would represent the biggest tiger on record of over 12 and a 1/2 ft long from tip of the nose to the tip of the tail..
 The anatomy of the tiger model is recreated from reference to the actual animals, the head was created on top of a 3D scan of a Siberian tiger skull, the rest sculpted on top of a skeleton.
 Tiger Anatomy model is approx 13" long, it shows superficial muscle on one side, surface anatomy on the other side.
 It features a detachable head, this allows the option of switching to the Mouth-opened "Roar" head(sold separately) for alternative reference.
-This size is perfect for desktop reference, handling, teaching or study.
+This size of an anatomy tool is perfect as a desktop reference of anatomy for sculptor, or as animal anatomy for the artist; the size is design for ease of handling, for teaching, or study.

 This set includes mouth-closed head, body, and large base.